ISO 16175 suite: Processes and functional requirements for software for managing records

 The new ISO 15489-1 (records management) was published in 2016 and SC11 resolved to develop practical guidance for some elements of that Standard.
 A new working group (WG16) was established to develop guidance for records system design and implementation, as records controls and processes should be implemented in a system that can adequately manage records based on the records requirements of the organization.

-ISO 16175 parts 1-3 were published between 2010 and 2012 and underwent systematic review in 2016.
-As a result, it was resolved that 16175-1 (overview and statement of principles) should be combined into the new draft on records system design, implementation and maintenance, and ISO 16175-2 and ISO 16175-3 should be consolidated to a single document for functional requirements of a system that manages records.
-In 2018 the standards were rename and reorganized as follows:
+Previously ISO 16175 parts 1-3 were published between 2010 and 2011 and underwent systematic review in 2016.
+SC11 decided ISO 16175-2 and ISO 16175-3 should be consolidated to a single document for functional requirements of a system that manages records as a new 16175-1, and the new draft on records system design, implementation, and maintenance should be combined into new 16175-2 as follows:

 ISO 16175 Processes and Functional Requirements for software for managing records

-- Part 2: Guidance for selecting, designing, implementing and maintaining software for managing records: The scope is to provide guidelines for the decision making around selection, design, implementation and maintenance of software for managing records, according to the principles specified in ISO 15489-1.
+Part 2 (a technical specification) - Guidance for selecting, designing, implementing, and maintaining software for managing records: The scope is to provide guidelines for making decisions regarding selection, design, implementation, and maintenance of software for managing records, according to the principles specified in ISO 15489-1.
 The principal audience is records professional and project teams responsible for designing and implementing and maintaining systems for managing records using a variety of software.
 Information technology professionals and software vendors seeking to understand records requirements are included as well.
+The new part 2 includes some updated content drawn from the original ISO 16175 suite, together with some updated content from the now withdrawn ISO 15489, Part 2 technical report (2001), which provided implementation guidance for ISO 15489 (2001).

-The two will cross-reference each other where appropriate and deliver consistent messages on the process and functional requirements of systems that manage records.
+The two cross-reference each other where appropriate and deliver consistent messages on the process and functional requirements of systems that manage records.
+Also, the two parts cancel and supersede the three parts of ISO 16175 that were published by ISO in 2010-2011.